Grand Theft Auto 2 (Windows)

 |Grand Theft Auto 2|

 Grand Theft Auto 2 is the sequel to the first game.
-Taking place in one city instead of three and adding new features, it's also the only game in the Grand Theft Auto series to not use a roman numeral to represent what game in the series it is.
+Taking place in three districts of one city instead of three and adding new features.
+It's also the only game in the Grand Theft Auto series to not use a roman numeral to represent what game in the series it is.

 - 1 Debug Mode